21cmfast/21CMMC/CONTRIBUTING.rst

 install these requirements, you must manually run black before committing your changes, otherwise your changes will likely fail continuous integration.

+To install dependencies to create documentation, you will also need to install requirements in ``docs/requirements.txt``.

 As a member:

 1. Clone the repo::